 So they aren’t the cheapest VPN on the market – if you’re looking for a bargain check out my guide to Surfshark’s pricing and plans.
 Their month-to-month cost is a little steep, but if you’re looking to save in the long run, they’re tough to beat.

 That said, though, we’re really talking about nickels and dimes if that’s the concern.
 In my experience, NordVPN’s prices are more than reasonable for the level of service you get.
-What’s more, they’re currently running a deal where if you’re not completely satisfied after 30 days, you’ll get your money back in full.
+What’s more, as we mentioned earlier, if you’re not completely satisfied with the service, you can cancel within 30 days of your transaction and get your money back in full.
 So there’s really no reason to not give them a shot.

 FYI: Want to see how Nord stands up to our favorite VPN of all?
 Check out our ExpressVPN vs NordVPN rundown.